-As Seahawks search for new offensive coordinator ends second week, DK Metcalf says opponents ‘figured us out’
+As Seahawks’ search for new OC continues, DK Metcalf says opponents ‘figured us out’

-Two weeks after the Seahawks announced the firing of offensive coordinator Brian Schottenheimer the search for his replacement continues.
+Two weeks after the Seahawks announced the firing of offensive coordinator Brian Schottenheimer, the search for his replacement continues.

-And maybe it’s that void in news that had Seahawks Twitter — and wherever else Seahawks fans gather on social media — going atwitter over a comment made this week by receiver DK Metcalf.
+And maybe it’s that void in news that had Seahawks Twitter — and wherever else Seahawks fans gather on social media — aflutter over a comment made this week by receiver DK Metcalf.

 Appearing on the “I Am Athlete” podcast with former NFL players Brandon Marshall and Chad Ochocinco, Metcalf was asked what happened to the Seahawks’ offense the second half of this season.

 “Teams just started to figure us out,” Metcalf said.
-“We’ve been running deep the past — ever since (Seahawks coach) Pete (Carroll) got there.
+“We’ve been running deep in the past — ever since (Seahawks coach) Pete (Carroll) got there.
 It’s play-action, run the ball, run the ball, run the ball, go deep.
 Teams just said we’re not gonna let you go deep.”

 That comment wasn’t necessarily all that different from Carroll’s at the end of the year saying that he wanted to get opponents from not playing so much two-deep zone in 2021 as they did at the end of the 2020 season — a defense designed to take away the deep pass.